azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     GROUP BY TumblingWindow(minute, 5)
     ```

-21. Select Save again, and select Yes when prompted with the confirmation.
+21. Select Save again, and select Yes when prompted with the confirmation

     ![The Save button is selected.](media/image60.png 'Save button')

 ### Task 10: Start the Stream Analytics Job

-1. Navigate to your Stream Analytics job in the portal by selecting Resource Groups in the left menu, and selecting intelligent-analytics, then selecting your Stream Analytics Job.
+1. Navigate to your Stream Analytics job in the portal by selecting Resource Groups in the left menu, and selecting intelligent-analytics, then selecting your Stream Analytics Job

     ![In the Azure Portal, in the Resource Groups pane, under Name, the MessageLogger Stream Analytics Job is circled.](media/image50.png 'Azure Portal, Resource Groups pane')

-2. From the Overview blade, select **Start**.
+2. From the Overview blade, select **Start**

     ![The Now button is selected.](media/image62.png 'Now button')

-3. In the Start job blade, select **Now** (the job will start processing messages from the current point in time onward).
+3. In the Start job blade, select **Now** (the job will start processing messages from the current point in time onward)

     ![For Job output start time, the New button is selected.](media/image63.png 'Start job blade, Now button')

-4. Select **Start**.
+4. Select **Start**

 5. Allow your Stream Analytics Job a few minutes to start.
 Once the Job starts it will move to a state of Running.